rweigel/joss_nndepaper/README.md

 # joss_nndepaper
-Paper describing NNDE for the Journal of Open Source Software
+Paper describing `nnde` for the Journal of Open Source Software